anvaka/allnpmviz3d/README.md

 How is this done?
 =================

 With love of npm everything is possible.
-This project is built entirey on npm packages.
+This project is built entirely on npm packages.

 I'm using [ngraph](https://github.com/anvaka/ngraph) modules to precomupte 3D graph layout offline. [angular](https://www.npmjs.org/package/angular) + [an](https://github.com/anvaka/an)